Des Meeres und der Liebe Wellen: Trauerspiel in fünf Aufzügen by Franz Grillparzer

 This book is widely considered to be in the public domain.
 Use this text in your own projects freely.

-1 year agoSurprisingly enough, the content flows smoothly from one chapter to the next.
+1 year agoSimply put, it manages to explain difficult concepts in plain English.
 One of the best books I've read this year.